jjallaire/draftpod/src/components/guide/articles/multi-player.md

 MTG Arena games should be initiated using the [Direct Challenge](https://mtgarena-support.wizards.com/hc/en-us/articles/360001447063-Direct-Challenge-FAQ) feature, which supports both best of 1 and best of 3 matches.

 Note that Direct Challenge requires 60 card decks, whereas in Draftpod you build 40 card decks.
 To bridge this gap, MTG Arena decklists produced by Draftpod automatically expand your 40 card deck to 60 cards.
-For example, if you have 23 non-land cards in your draft deck, 13 of these cards will be duplicated so that you have 36 non-land cards.
-While the individual cards to duplicate are selected at random, the overall balance in your deck between creatures and non-creatures (e.g. instants, sorceries, etc.) is preserved.
+For example, if you have 23 non-lands in your deck, 13 of them (selected at random) will be duplicated so that you end up with 36 non-lands.
+Note that the ratio between creatures and non-creatures in your deck will be preserved.

 ### Playing in Person